Rhydderch Hael: Historical / Semi-historical references

-Rhydderch appears in Adomnán's Vita Sancti Columbae, written around 700AD, where he sends a secret message to the saint asking him to prophesy the method of his death.
+Rhydderch appears in Adomnán's Vita Sancti Columbae, written around 700 AD, where he sends a secret message to the saint asking him to prophesy the method of his death.
 The king is concerned if he should die by the hand of one of his enemies, but the saint tells him that he will die at home in his bed.
 The description of his death is assumed to be accurate, as Adomnán was writing at a time when Rhydderch's life was probably still relatively well known, and he would be unlikely to attribute a false prophecy to St Columba.

 In the 9th century Historia Brittonum, Rhydderch is one of four Brythonic kings (along with Urien, Gwallog and Morcant) named as fighting against Hussa of Bernicia.
 This is often interpreted as an alliance of Northern Brythonic kings, though it is not explicitly stated that they fought together against Hussa.
 If they did fight together, Rhydderch may have been present at the siege of Ynys Metcaut (the Island of Lindisfarne), where Urien was assassinated by Morcant.

 Rhydderch was possibly the leader of the victorious army at the Battle of Arfderydd (dated 573 by the Annals Cambriae).
 The earliest (12th century copy of presumed 10th century original) manuscript of the AC dates the battle, but does not give the combatants.
 John Veitch describes him as the Prince of Lanark.

 The 13th century Black Book of Chirk contains a story about a military expedition by Clydno Eidyn and the Tri Hael (Rhydderch, Nudd Hael and Mordaf Hael), where they travel to Gwynedd to avenge the death of Elidir Mwynfawr.
 Elidir had apparently been killed in a dispute with Rhun Hir over the succession of the kingdom following the death of the previous king Maelgwn Gwynedd.
 The historical validity of this story is doubted.